Home » Our Operations » Mining » The Konkola Mine

 The Konkola Deep Mining Project

-KCM is undertaking key projects to extend life of mine and increase copper production.
-One such Project is the Konkola Deep Mining Project (KDMP).
-This project is aimed at expanding the production of copper ore at Konkola by accessing the rich ore body that lies beneath what the current operations have been exploiting.
-This involved the sinking of a new mine shaft to the depth of approximately 1,500 metres, the deepest new shaft sinking project in Africa.
+This project is aimed at expanding the production of copper ore at Konkola by accessing the rich ore body that lies beneath what the current operations have been mining.
+This involved the sinking of a new mine shaft to the depth of approximately 1,505 metres.
 In addition, the project involved the sinking of three new ventilation shafts, one dewatering shaft and the construction of additional infrastructure such as a new pump chamber and two crusher systems.

 Konkola Mine